viet34tqc/notebook/vue.md

 ## `watch`

-The usage of `watch` is nearly the same as `computed`, but instead of returning a value, it does something
+The usage of `watch` is nearly the same as `computed`, but instead of returning a value, it does something.
+It's more like `useEffect` in React.

 `watch` and `watchEffect`: <https://www.vuemastery.com/blog/vues-watch-vs-watcheffect-which-should-i-use/>